CERN/slides/README.md

   * Actual Development
     * Fix Frontend of moving text (data is saved correctly in redux)
     * I will make myText an independent container to handle all text to be rendered
+    * store and fetch position of text component
     * Fix when slide is rendered and when i delete or add a slide fire an action to move to this slide
+    * exact route to change location when adding deleting slides
+    * event.preventDefault() evrytime in click handlers
+    * investigate why it is so slow